Legal Documents for Elderly Parents: A List

 1. Business Partnership and Corporate Operating Agreements

-If your elderly parent is a business owner or partner, having their business partnership or corporate operating agreement in place can help you properly manage their business interests.
+If you have an elderly parent who is a business owner or partner, having their business partnership or corporate operating agreement in place can help you properly manage their business interests.

-For example, if your parent becomes incapacitated and is no longer able to manage the business, you can refer to the partnership agreement to determine who has the legal authority to make business decisions on your parent's behalf.
+For example, if the parent becomes incapacitated and is no longer able to manage the business, you can refer to the partnership agreement to determine who has the legal authority to make business decisions on their behalf.

-• A Business partnership agreement is a legal document between two or more partners that sets out their partnership's terms and conditions, including the business's legal structure, each partner's responsibilities, partnership property, and each partner's ownership interest.
+• A business partnership agreement between two or more partners that sets out their partnership's terms and conditions, including the business's legal structure, each partner's responsibilities, partnership property, and each partner's ownership interest.

-• A corporate operating agreement, on the other hand, is a legal document that outlines how a corporation will operate, including the roles and responsibilities of its officers, directors, and shareholders, as well as how business decisions will be made.
+• A corporate operating agreement outlines how a corporation will operate, including the roles and responsibilities of its officers, directors, and shareholders, as well as how business decisions will be made.

-If your parent needs to retrieve a copy of these agreements, they can contact the attorney who helped to legalize the agreement.
+If your parent needs to retrieve a copy of these agreements, they can contact the attorney who helped to set up the agreement.

 1. Deeds to Property

 A property deed is a legal document that proves property ownership and provides a detailed description of the property's boundaries, dimensions, and location.
-If your elderly parent owns property, having their property deeds readily accessible is necessary if they want to sell the property or pass it down to a loved one.
+If your elderly parents own property, having their property deeds readily accessible is necessary if they want to sell the property or pass it down to a loved one.

-If you or your parent cannot locate the property deed, you can try to access it in a few ways.
+If you or your parents cannot locate the property deed, you can try to access it in a few ways.

-By having access to the property deed, you or your parent can establish property ownership and make any future transactions involving the property legally binding.
+By having access to the property deed, you or your parents can establish property ownership and make any future transactions involving the property legally binding.

 1. Savings Bonds, Stock Certificates, and Brokerage Accounts

-Your elderly parent may have invested in savings bonds, stock, or brokerage accounts throughout their lifetime to fund their retirement or accrue wealth.
+Your elderly parents may have invested in savings bonds, stock, or brokerage accounts throughout their lifetimes to fund their retirement or accrue wealth.

-Your parent can also visit the Treasury Direct website and fill out Form 1048, provided that they give a certified signature in the presence of a notary or authorized certifying officer.
+Your parents can also visit the Treasury Direct website and fill out Form 1048, provided that they give a certified signature in the presence of a notary or authorized certifying officer.

-If your parent holds stock or shares in a particular company, they may have a stock certificate serving as a legal document representing their ownership.
+If your parents hold stock or shares in a particular company, they may have a stock certificate serving as a legal document representing their ownership.
 A stock certificate includes the number of shares owned, the date of purchase, the identification number, the corporate seal, and signatures.

-If your parent has lost their stock certificate, they can contact the stock transfer agent to retrieve it, who is responsible for maintaining the company's shareholder records and can help issue a replacement certificate.
+If your parents have lost their stock certificate, they can contact the stock transfer agent to retrieve it, who is responsible for maintaining the company's shareholder records and can help issue a replacement certificate.

-Once the transfer agent has verified your parent's ownership of the shares and processed the necessary paperwork, they can issue a replacement certificate.
+Once the transfer agent has verified your parents' ownership of the shares and processed the paperwork, a replacement certificate can be issued.
 The process of obtaining a replacement certificate may take several weeks or even months, so it's best to start the process as soon as possible.

-Similarly, if your parent has a brokerage account, they can contact their broker to retrieve any lost documents, such as statements or trade confirmations.
-These documents provide information about your parent's investments and financial transactions for tax or audit purposes.
+Similarly, if your parents have a brokerage account, they can contact their broker to retrieve any lost documents, such as statements or trade confirmations.
+These documents provide information about your parents' investments and financial transactions for tax or audit purposes.

-If your parent is having trouble accessing their brokerage account or retrieving lost documents, they can also contact the brokerage firm's customer service department for assistance.
-The customer service representative can walk them through the necessary steps to take and may be able to escalate the issue to a supervisor or manager for resolution.
+If your parents are having trouble accessing their brokerage account or retrieving lost documents, they can also contact the brokerage firm's customer service department for assistance.
+The customer service representative can walk them through the steps to take and may be able to escalate the issue to a supervisor or manager for resolution.

-By retrieving these financial documents, you or your parent can ensure that their investments and financial affairs are properly managed and that their financial well-being is secure.
+By retrieving these financial documents, you or your parents can ensure that their investments and financial affairs are properly managed and that their financial well-being is secure.

 Let us help get your aging parents' affairs in order